Make an impact with your master of arts in teaching

 NYU Teacher Residency: It all starts with community

 Our team provides you mentoring, coaching, advising, and moral support, creating a safe and effective environment for you to learn and grow.

 We partner with school districts and charter organizations that share our goal to transform teacher preparation.
-Participation in the residency must be with one of our partner schools in these regions: New York City; Upstate and Central NY; Danbury, CT; Washington, DC; Palm Beach, FL; and San Francisco, CA.
+Participation in the residency must be with one of our partner schools in these regions: New York City; Upstate and Central NY; Danbury, CT; Washington, DC; and Palm Beach, FL.

 Preparation to serve all learners

 While learning alongside and from this cohort, you take courses centered on culturally responsive teaching, building and respecting community, and meeting the needs of and serving all students.
 You will explore asset-based education and a variety of classroom management and pedagogical techniques, including restorative justice, strategies for authentic assessment, and individualized instruction.

 The MAT in Inclusive Childhood Education degree provides you with a foundation to teach younger learners in Grades 1-6, including students with disabilities.
 The MAT in Secondary Education degree prepares you with depth of knowledge in a chosen content area in English, mathematics, science, or social studies for Grades 7-12 (with a Grades 5-6 extension), or in secondary special education for Grades 7-12.
 Degree option availability varies by location.Curriculum

 Immersive design linked to coursework experience